GroceriStar/groceristar/README.md

  ### 5. database logic

-In order to reproduce, you need to have your own database in cloud and import data.
-The database we used in this task is mlab.
+In order to launch local version of project, you need to have your own mongo database in cloud and import data.
+The database we used in this task is mlab addon for heroku(it can be another mongodb provider, or your own local setup - we need only full link to mongodb with username, dbname, password)

 - Create a heroku application.
-Note: we don't need heroku at this time, it's just a quick way to get your own database and for later stage.
+Note: we don't need heroku at this time, it's just a quick way to get your own database and leave for later stage.

-- Create a mlab addon in your heroku application, then you will have a new database.
+- Create a mlab addon in your heroku application, then you will have a new database instance.

-- Enter into the mlab page, copy the db link and replace the name, password and db name with your.
-Don't mistake the db user name with the mlab account name.
-If you are not sure you can create a new db user.
+- Go to settings page and find **Reveal Config Vars** button.
+Click on it and copy data of **MONGODB_URI** variable

-- Paste the db link into the server/datasources.json:url and server/datasources.production.json:url
+- Paste the db link into the /server/datasources.json:url and(or) /server/datasources.production.json:url

-- Open the command line
+- Open the command line(bash, shell)

-- run "npm run migrate", using ctrl+c to terminate once table is created
+- run "npm run migrate", using ctrl+c to terminate once table is created `Migrate will create an empty datatables and drop all previous data if require`

-- run "npm run import", also using ctrl+c
+- run "npm run import", using ctrl+c to terminate `Import will move sample data from json arrays to mongo documents`

 ### 6. Run the application